MeeshCompBio/Modeling/Reinforced_Learning/README.md

     * Since we use a gradient to find the best parameters, we see a smooth update for our policy at each step.
     * Because a gradient is used to find the best parameters, we are guarenteed to converge on local maxiumu (worst case), or global maxiumum (best case)
 * Policy gradients are more effective in high dimensional action spaces or when using continous actions
-    * Deep Q-learning assigns a score for each possible actoin, but what is there is an infinite number of actions
+    * Deep Q-learning assigns a score for each possible actobin, but what is there is an infinite number of actions
     * For Policy based methods, you can adjust the parameters directly
 * Policy gradients can lean stchastic policies
     * There are two advantages though